 Children deserve a healthy relationship with both of their parents.
-Of course you have a right to see your children, but custody and visitation are less about parental rights then they are about the rights of your kids.
-If you want to settle custody and visitation issues to benefit your children, contact Alexandria's Christian Curtis, LLC.
+Of course you have a right to see your children, but custody and visitation are less about parental rights than they are about the rights of your kids.

 Using children as pawns in parental power struggles is one of the greatest immoral acts, I believe.
 Fortunately, it is being aggressively combated in courtrooms across the country.
 Research is now showing the huge detrimental impact on children when adults use them to satisfy selfish agendas.